datacamp/authoring/docs/mobile/exercises/select-code.md

 # Select Code

-In a Select Code exercise, students are asked to select the block of code that produces a provided output.
+In a Select Code exercise, students are asked to select the block of code that will produce a given output.
 Select Code exercises require a code block (because the code block is the correct solution), and a `distractor_code` field.
+In a sense, Select Code is the reverse of a [Select Output](select-output.md) exercise.
+In fact, all it takes to convert a Select Output exercise to a Select Code exercise is to remove or comment the `distractor_output` field and add a `distractor_code` field.

 ```yaml
 # subtraction